wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. Only the general settings appear, style and advanced don't?**

 A. That's right, those are part of the premium version.
 Make sure you remove this version first before installing the premium version.

-**Q. What are some good settings?**

-A. A delay of 5000-10000 seconds is recomended.
-This way, th user has read some of  your content.
-Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

 **Q. Can I not show the plugin for mobile users?**